EPERLab/CLEW/docs/02WaterModelFramework.rst

 4. Water model: Framework
 =======================================

 In this section, we give an insight to the general framework of the water module of CLEWCR.
+The water sector is a cross-cutting topic in the decarbonization plan, and it is explicitly considered in the 7th line of action: Development of an integrated waste management system based in the separation, reuse, revaluation, and high  efficiency and low-GHG final disposal.

 4.1 General model structure
 +++++++++